We all have wool sweaters

 A first tip to help you and make sure you are heading in the right direction when cleaning wool is to always read the label.
 There is nothing better than knowing what the producer recommends, since it is their field of work, their wool and therefore they know best.

 .
-This natural fibre
+This natural fiber

 is known for its many virtues

 .
 It is also easy to care for, because it is almost non-pilling and more resistant

 .
 In addition to this, they are also long-lasting